Skip to main content

 The Column Grid Section

-The column grid showcases the data structure (column names, keys, constraints, descriptions) of the Tx Object.
+The column grid shows the data structure (column names, keys, constraints, useQuotes, descriptions) of the Tx Object.

 The column grid will be automatically generated from the source node/s and considering the options from Tx Template selected to create the Tx Object.
 All the proposed columns can be modified.

-All columns will be inherited from the source, plus all the systems columns generated in the template.
+All columns will be inherited from the predecessor Tx source or Tx Object when the inheritAttributes property is set to true(default), plus all the systems columns generated in the template.

 In the example below, a new column called __load_date has been generated.